VaultaFoundation/docs/native/02_core-concepts/30_resources.md

 <details>
     <summary>Want to know how NET is calculated?</summary>

 Each transaction must consume an amount of NET which can not exceed the predefined maximum transaction NET usage value.
-For EOS blockchain this limit is set in the blockchain's configuration.
+For Vaulta blockchain this limit is set in the blockchain's configuration.
 You can find out this limit by running the following command and consult the `max_transaction_net_usage` which is expressed in bytes.

 <br />